kY2759tJ/k730hs-pb-mern/checklist.md

    3. [x] Add new orders form - Add new product from new order form
    4. [x] Add new orders form - Automatically add new product to order with name, quantity, baseprice
    5. [x] Add new orders form - Select product to add to order
-   6. [ ] Add new orders form - Change product name
+   6. [x] Add new orders form - Change product name and base price
-   7. [ ] Add new orders form - Change product quantity
+   7. [x] Add new orders form - Change product quantity
    8. [ ] Add new orders form - Delete product
    9. [ ] Add new orders form - commissionAmount save to salesperson
    10. [x] Edit orders